hostbrook/laravel-dkim/README.md

 Sign all outgoing emails in Laravel 9.x with a DKIM signature.

+> **IMPORTANT!** Be aware!
+Laravel 9.x uses Symfony Mailer as a mail service provider.
+There is a known bug in Symfony Mailer DkimSigner: if mail is built with multi parts (HTML and PLAIN TEXT) the result DKIM signature is invalid.
+So, if you need to sign with DKIM in Laravel 9.x, either you have to avoid building multi-part emails or continue using disappeared Swift Mailer.
+[More about the Symfony bug](https://github.com/symfony/symfony/issues/39354)

 ## Installation and setup

 1. Get the latest version of the package via Composer: